"

 A cross sectional illustration of an Airbus A380.

 The anatomy of an Airbus A380 commercial transport airplane shows its internal structure and systems.
-Much of the airplane’s internal volume is devoted to the payload (i.e., passengers and cargo) and fuel, which are contained primarily in the wings and belly of the airplane.
+Much of the airplane’s internal volume is devoted to the payload (i.e., passengers and cargo) and fuel, which are contained primarily in the wings and belly.

 The shape of an airplane’s fuselage (length, cross-section, etc.) depends on many factors, including the number of passengers to be carried.
 Structural strength and weight considerations are also essential design factors besides the shape and form for good aerodynamic behavior, i.e., low drag.

-On a commercial airliner, the fuselage is pressurized to an adequate internal pressure higher than the ambient outside air pressure when the airplane is at altitude, allowing the passengers to breathe normally as if they were closer to sea level, which keeps them comfortable.
-This means that the fuselage must be designed as a large pressure vessel from an engineering perspective, which imposes additional challenges and constraints in the structural design, especially from a weight perspective.
+When a commercial airliner is at altitude, the fuselage is pressurized to an adequate internal pressure higher than the ambient outside air pressure.
+This allows the passengers to breathe normally as if closer to sea level, keeping them comfortable.
+However, from an engineering perspective, the fuselage must be designed as a large pressure vessel, which imposes additional challenges and constraints in the structural design, especially from a weight perspective.
 Nevertheless, an unpressurized fuselage is not an option for an airliner.

-Another important consideration in the aerodynamic design of the airframe is to keep any changes in cross-sectional shape relatively gradual, which reduces the tendency of the flow to separate from the surfaces, which will minimize drag.
-For an airliner, the shape of the airframe near the wing may also be subtly shaped in such a way as to reduce wave drag in cruise flight at transonic flow conditions (i.e., just below the speed of sound) where shock waves start to manifest.
+Another important consideration in the aerodynamic design of the airframe is to keep any changes in cross-sectional shape relatively gradual.
+This reduces the flow’s tendency to separate from the surfaces, minimizing drag.
+For an airliner, the shape of the airframe near the wing may also be subtly shaped to reduce wave drag in cruise flight at transonic flow conditions (i.e., just below the speed of sound), where shock waves start to manifest.

 As shown in the image below, the anatomy of a military fighter airplane is quite different from that of an airliner.
 Fighter airplanes are often required to fly supersonically, so the wings are thin and more delta-shaped with relatively short spans.
 The overall size and weight of the airplane must be minimized to give good airspeeds and maneuverability, which may impose extremely high loads on the structure.
 Instead of passengers, the airplane will carry a payload of various offensive and defensive weapons, including bombs and rockets.
 The design requirements may also call for ballistic protection of the cockpit area and critical aircraft systems.